 A current review of the available epidemiological data from many countries clearly indicates a marked increase in the prevalence of dental caries.
-This global increase in dental caries affects children as well as adults, primary as well as permanent teeth, and coronal as well as root surfaces.1-4
+This global increase in dental caries affects children as well as adults, in primary as well as permanent teeth, and coronal as well as root surfaces.1-4

-For over eight years, the first investigator (BH) directed a School Based Dental Prevention Program in Sullivan County Tennessee schools that have a fifty percent free and reduced school lunch program.
+For over eight years, the first investigator Dr. Barry Hopper (BH) directed a School Based Dental Prevention Program in Sullivan County, Tennessee schools that have a fifty percent free and reduced school lunch program.
 During this period, it became clear that children's oral health was suffering from a lack of oral hygiene.
-The extensive amount of caries, missing teeth, and number of restorations observed seemed to indicate that an improvement in oral hygiene would result in reduced plaque and therefore a decrease in dental disease, thus sparing children the potential for health complications resulting from dental diseases.
-The fact that dental caries in children is on the increase worldwide1 suggests that preventive measures should have a positive outcome in reducing the prevalence of dental caries with the added benefit of being a cost effective way to improve children's overall health.
+The extensive amount of caries, missing teeth, and number of restorations observed seemed to indicate that an improvement in oral hygiene would result in reduced plaque.
+This would, therefore, cause a decrease in dental disease, thus sparing children the potential for health complications resulting from dental diseases.
+The fact that dental caries in children is on the increase worldwide1 suggests that preventive measures should have a positive outcome in reducing the prevalence of dental caries.
+An added benefit is a cost-effective way to improve children's overall health.

-Further observation identified the child's school as a prime source for the majority of his/her development.
+Further observation indentified the child's school as a prime source for the majority of his/her development.
 The educational environment plays an integral role in the child's growth and evolution as a person.
-The proposition that oral health be part of the child's socialization process was stated many years ago by Garcia-Godoy7.
-Proper oral care as part of the educational curriculum can be established and reinforced in the school setting if a child is given the opportunity, instruction, and instrumentation^{5,6}.
+The proposition that oral health become part of the child's socialization process was stated many years ago by Dr. Franklin Garcia-Godoy.5 Proper oral care, as part of the educational curriculum, can be established and reinforced in the school setting if a child is given the opportunity, instruction, and instrumentation.^{6,7}